h3masood/ChamberCrawler/README.md

 ###############ChamberCrawler3000################

-Project authors: Humble Masood & Alber Zhang
+Project authors: Humble Masood & Albert Zhang
 Date of production: April 4, 2016

 ################################################

 -> About the game